Ensath/LightSpirits/README.md

 Build information

 -Based on SDL.
 Generates a window and lets the user change a circle's color based on number key presses.
+Lets the user move a character using the arrow keys.

+-To run, make sure SDL 2.0 and SDL_image 2.0 are installed, then modify the "SDL_INCLUDE" line in the Makefile to point to SDL 2.0 and to the include folder in this directory.

 User information

+-Change the color of the circle by pressing 1 through 4.
+Move the girl around with the arrow keys.
+Hit Escape to exit, or just close the window.

 -Feel free to visit here for updates on the project!